What is a Product Journey Map and How to Build One

 #6 – Add relevant touchpoints to your product journey map

-The milestone is the fully baked cake, while the touchpoints are all the steps that went into baking it.
+If the milestone is a fully baked cake, the touchpoints are all the steps that went into baking it.

 Touchpoints are a necessary addition to your product journey map because they show you how users navigate them to achieve their goals.
 Onboarding checklists are a great way to get users to each touchpoint in your product.